 Even if you never pick up the salt shaker, you might be getting more sodium than you need.
-That’s because more than 70 percent of the sodium we eat comes from packaged and restaurant foods.
-That can make it hard to control how much sodium you eat, because it’s added to your food before you buy it.
+That’s because more than 70% of the sodium we eat comes from prepared, packaged and restaurant foods.
+These foods can make it hard to control how much sodium you eat.

 - Choose packaged and prepared foods carefully.
-Compare labels and choose the product with the lowest amount of sodium (per serving) you can find in your store.
-You might be surprised that different brands of the same food can have different sodium levels.
+Compare labels and choose the product with the lowest amount of sodium per serving you can find.
+Different brands of the same food can have lower or higher sodium levels.

 - Pick fresh and frozen poultry that hasn’t been injected with a sodium solution.
 Check the fine print on the packaging for terms like “broth,” “saline” or “sodium solution.”
-Sodium levels in unseasoned fresh meats are around 100 milligrams (mg) or less per 4-ounce serving.
+Sodium levels in unseasoned fresh meats are around 100 milligrams or less per 4-ounce serving.
 Compare this with the same serving of prepared rotisserie chicken pre-seasoned with sodium, which can have 400 mg of sodium a serving!

 - Select condiments with care.
-For example, soy sauce, bottled salad dressings, dips, ketchup, jarred salsas, capers, mustard, pickles, olives and relish can be sky-high in sodium.
-Look for a reduced- or lower-sodium version.
+For example, soy sauce, bottled salad dressings, dips, ketchup, jarred salsas, capers, mustard, pickles, olives and relish can be loaded with sodium.
+Look for reduced-sodium or lower-sodium versions.

-- Opt for canned vegetables labeled “no salt added” and frozen vegetables without salty sauces.
-When they’re added to a casserole, soup or other mixed dish, there are so many other ingredients involved that you won’t miss the salt.
+- Buy canned vegetables labeled “no salt added” and frozen vegetables without salty sauces.
+When canned and frozen veggies are added to casseroles, soups or other mixed dishes you won’t miss the salt.

 You can eat foods with varying amounts of sodium and still achieve a balanced and heart-healthy diet.
-To learn more about the Heart-Check Food Certification Program, visit www.heartcheck.org.
+Learn more about the Heart-Check Food Certification Program.

 When preparing food:

-- Use onions, garlic, herbs, spices, citrus juices and vinegars in place of some or all of the salt to add flavor.
+- Use flavorful ingredients.
+Onions, garlic, herbs, spices, citrus juices and vinegars can add flavor in place of some, or all, of the salt.
 Our recipes and tips can help!

-- Drain and rinse canned beans (like chickpeas, kidney beans, etc.) and vegetables.
-You’ll cut the sodium by up to 40 percent.
+- Drain and rinse canned beans and vegetables.
+This can help cut the sodium by up to 40%.

 - Combine lower-sodium versions of food with regular versions.
 If you don’t like the taste of lower-sodium foods right now, try combining them in equal parts with a regular version of the same food.
 You’ll get less salt and probably won’t notice much difference in taste.
 This works especially well for broths, soups and tomato-based pasta sauces.

 - Cook pasta, rice and hot cereal without salt.
-You’re likely going to add other flavorful ingredients, so you won’t miss the salt.
+You’ll probably add other flavorful ingredients, so you won’t miss the salt.

-- Incorporate foods with potassium like sweet potatoes, potatoes, greens, tomatoes and lower-sodium tomato sauce, white beans, kidney beans, nonfat yogurt, oranges, bananas and cantaloupe.
+- Enjoy high-potassium foods regularly.
+These include sweet potatoes, potatoes, greens, tomatoes and lower-sodium tomato sauce, white beans, kidney beans, nonfat yogurt, oranges, bananas and cantaloupe.
 Potassium helps counter the effects of sodium and may help lower your blood pressure.

 - Tell them how you like it.
 Ask for your dish to be made without extra salt and for sauces, dressings and gravies to be served on the side to use sparingly.

 - Watch out for these food words: pickled, brined, barbecued, cured, smoked, broth, au jus, soy sauce, miso or teriyaki sauce.
 These tend to be high in sodium.
 Foods that are steamed, baked, grilled, poached or roasted may have less sodium.

-With less salt, you can taste your food’s natural flavor, especially when you use cooking techniques and flavorful ingredients (see tips above) to enhance it.
+When you use less salt, you can taste the food’s natural flavor, especially when you use cooking techniques and flavorful ingredients (see tips above) to enhance it.

-Over time, your taste buds can adjust to liking less salt.
-Studies show that when people follow a lower-sodium diet, they start to prefer it, and that the foods they used to enjoy taste too salty.
+Over time, your taste buds can adjust to less salt.
+Studies show that when people follow a lower-sodium diet, they start to prefer it, and that the foods they once enjoyed taste too salty.
 Try it and see for yourself!

 What about salt substitutes?

-There are many salt substitutes, and a few of them replace some or all of the sodium with potassium.
+There are several salt substitutes on the market that replace some or all of the sodium with potassium.
 Potassium salt tastes similar to sodium chloride, except when heated it can have a bitter aftertaste.
-Most people can use them, but certain medical conditions (like kidney disease) and medications have implications on your potassium intake.
-Talk with your healthcare professional about whether a salt substitute is right for you.
+Most people can try potassium salt, but certain medical conditions (like kidney disease) and medications can have implications on your body’s potassium level.
+Talk with your health care professional about whether a salt substitute is right for you.